steven4547466/MatchmakingService/README.md

 - Dynamic skill level creation
 - Not requiring skill levels at all
 - Switch to MemoryQueues if/when we get more ways to manage it
-- Fully random access management that doesn't use a central server.
+- Fully random access management that doesn't use a central server
+- Proper skill level algorithmic matchmaking

 # Updates
 I do plan to update this to fix bugs and add features when I have free time.
 I don't get a lot of free time these days because of college and the game that I'm currently working on, but updates/fixes will release periodically.